 Plus, Google Drive Business users can also connect with the customer support team regarding any queries.
 Sadly, this option isn’t available for Google Drive Personal users.

-One more thing that I like about Google Drive for Business is that this gives you access to an Audit function.
+One more thing that I like about Google Drive for Business is that it gives you access to an Audit function.
 This audit function lets administrators analyze and track the activity of all employees.

 Administrators also get data such as documents accessed by fellow collaborators, changes made by them, and more.